 Kore Press Institute Poetry Prize

-We are pleased to announce that Erica Hunt will be the judge for the first Kore Press Institute Poetry Prize.
+We are honored to announce that Erica Hunt will be the judge for the inaugural Kore Press Institute Poetry Prize.
+Deadline: September 15.

-A prize of $1,500, publication and promotion by Kore Press, and 20 author copies will be given for an original, unpublished full-length poetry collection by a woman, transgender or gender non-conforming poet writing in English.
+A prize of $1,500, publication and promotion by Kore Press, and 20 author copies will be given for an original, unpublished full-length poetry collection by a woman or transgender poet, or a writer of marginalized gender and gender histories.
+Open to poets writing in English.
 Poets can be at any point in their career, and this may be their first, second, or mid-career book. $28 reading fee.

 Submit on submittable, here.